-3.2.1 - Definitions You Should Know
+3.2.1 - Definitions you Should Know

 Gross Vehicle Weight (GVW).
-The total weight of a single vehicle plus its load.
+The total weight of a single vehicle including its load.

 Gross Combination Weight (GCW).
-The total weight of a powered unit, plus trailer(s), plus the cargo.
+The total weight of a combination of vehicles including the load.

 Gross Vehicle Weight Rating (GVWR).
-The maximum GVW specified by the manufacturer for a single vehicle plus its load.
+The value specified by the manufacturer as the loaded weight of a single vehicle.